John G. B. Adams: Biography

-Adams enlisted into military service as a private and eventually achieved the rank of captain.
-During his Civil War service he fought in several major battles including Antietam, Fredericksburg, Chancellorsville and Gettysburg.
+Adams enlisted in military service as a private and eventually achieved the rank of captain.
+During his Civil War service, he fought in several major battles, including Antietam, Fredericksburg, Chancellorsville and Gettysburg.
 It was during the Battle of Fredericksburg that his actions would earn him the United States military's highest decoration for valor, the Medal of Honor.
-During the battle of Cold Harbor his entire regiment was captured and held as prisoners in a Confederate prison camp where he was held for nine months.
+During the Battle of Cold Harbor, his entire regiment was captured and held as prisoners in a Confederate prison camp, where he was held for nine months.

-When he returned home after the war, he worked a series of jobs including working for a shoe company, a customs inspector, postmaster and deputy warden.